 The tree nursery which plants your acorns and grows them onto saplings on NRW's behalf will assess the quality of your acorns and decide which rate your acorns qualify for.
-The rates of pay are detailed below.
+The rates of pay are detailed on the Acorn Antics webpage.